TomTonic/objectsize/README.md

 # size - calculates variable's memory consumption at runtime

-Sometimes you may need a tool to measure the size of object in your Go program at runtime.
+Sometimes you may need a tool to calculate the size of an object (-tree) in your Go program at runtime.
 This package makes an attempt to do so.
-Package based on `binary.Size()` from Go standard library.
+The original package is based on `binary.Size()` from Go standard library.

 Features:

-- supports non-fixed size variables and struct fields: `struct`, `int`, `slice`, `string`, `map`;
+- supports non-fixed size variables and struct fields: `struct`, `int`, `slice`, `string`, ~~map~~;
 - supports complex types including structs with non-fixed size fields;
 - supports all basic types (numbers, bool);
 - supports `chan` and `interface`;